Is Krav Maga Good for Women's Self Defence in NZ?

 Krav Maga is a strong fit for many women because it focuses on awareness, simple movements, practical decision-making, and creating the chance to escape safely.
 It does not depend on being bigger, stronger, or more athletic than the other person.
-It is built around dealing with real situations in a practical way.
+KMG New Zealand builds this training around dealing with real situations in a practical way — not competition or athletic ego.

 If you are asking whether Krav Maga is good for women, you are probably asking more than one question at once.
 You may be wondering whether it actually works in real situations, whether you need strength to make it effective, and whether the training will feel realistic without being overwhelming.